benrotenberg/erc-senses/src/_includes/members.md

 * Matthieu Wolf is a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.

+* Sleeba Varghese is a post-doctoral research associate, working on mesoscopic simulations of ionic current fluctuations through nanotubes.

 * [Mathieu Salanne](https://phenix.cnrs.fr/en/directory/?uid=mathieu-salanne) is a professor at Sorbonne Université.
 Within SENSES, he brings his expertise on the development of molecular simulation for electrochemical interfaces, in particular as the main developper of the [MetalWalls](https://gitlab.com/ampere2/metalwalls/) code.

 * [Guillaume Jeanmairet](https://phenix.cnrs.fr/en/directory/?uid=guillaume-jeanmairet) is a CNRS researcher.
 Within SENSES, he brings his expertise on the development of molecular density functional theory for electrochemical interfaces.